pavelkomarov/pavelkomarov.github.io/pages/quotes.md

 "I think that inside every adult is the heart of a child.
 We just gradually convince ourselves that we have to act more like adults."
 --Shigeru Miyamoto

+"People with wisdom know that it is important to correct their own mistakes, while people without wisdom find it necessary to point out the mistakes of others."
+--Bawa Muhaiyaddeen

 "An engineer is the closest thing to a magician that exists in the real world."
 --Elon Musk

+<a class="anchor" id="N"></a>
+### N

 "I am committed to making Microsoft the best place for smart, curious, ambitious people to do their best work."
 --Satya Nadella